 Open the CAMZ:depthRemapped file.
 This will be your depth map for your castle which is perfect for color corrections.

 Once open, use a Curves Tool to adjust the depth values of the image.
-Adjust it that you will have enough separation for each part of the castle.
-(See figure below for settings)
+Adjust it so that you will have enough separation for each part of the castle.
+(See figure below for settings.)

 Once you have adjusted the values, your image should look like this.
 Now we can use this as an Alpha Map to mask certain parts of our image.

-Once pasted, Command/Ctrl + Left Click on Alpha 1 and you will be able to create a mask for your image.
+Once pasted, Command/Control-Click on Alpha 1 and you will be able to create a mask for your image.

-Add a Curves Tool and/or Levels, try to match the castle's color to the color of the mountains that surrounds it, while keeping the original castle image free from any corrections.
+Add a Curves Tool and/or Levels, trying to match the castle's color to the color of the mountains that surround it, while keeping the original castle image free from any corrections.

-Once you're done with your Color Corrections, stack them over your original image.
+Once you're done with your color corrections, stack them over your original image.
 For easier editing, keep this layer as one group.
-Command/Ctrl + Select Layers then press Command/Ctrl + G to group them or place them inside a group.
+Command/Control-Select Layers, and then press Command/Control-G to group them or place them inside a group.

-Now you start to refine all your mountains, we will start with the left side by taking a slightly more detailed mountain face and patch them over to the bottom side face.
+Now start to refine all your mountains—we will start with the left side by taking a slightly more detailed mountain face and patching it over the bottom side face.

 Once you're done with the left side integration, we move on to the front part of the castle.
 This one is a bit tricky.
-We want to create smooth transition from the rough mountain side which is very organic, to the smooth surface that clearly looks like it was created by a human
+We want to create a smooth transition from the rough mountain side, which is very organic, to the smooth surface that clearly looks as if it was created by a human.

-To achieve this we will look for a smoother mountain top and integrate them.
+To achieve this we will look for a smoother mountain top and integrate it.
 Look for an image that has a smoother surface.
-Transform (Command/Ctrl + T) them to match the downward slope.
+Transform (Command/Control-T) it to match the downward slope.

-To create a better transition from wall to the snow patch, paint or clone the snow on top of the wall while carefully following the walls contour
+To create a better transition from the wall to the snow patch, paint or clone the snow on top of the wall while carefully following the wall's contour.

 Continue to refine the details by building up the back mountains.
-When matching the colors, try to match it to the clouds nearest to it.
+When matching a color, try to match it to the clouds nearest to it.
 Also remember that the further the object is from camera, the more desaturated it is.

-We need an image that drops down suddenly and looks as if it melted away.
+We need an image that drops down suddenly and looks as if it has melted away.
 Look for these edges in your reference image.
-Integrate these patches to your painting.
+Integrate these patches into your painting.
 Cloning and Paint work will also be of good use here.

 Tip: Always take cues from your painting before you add any new patch.
-Its always better to get new patches from the same source material to easily fit them in without too many editing.
+It's always better to get new patches from the same source material to easily fit them in without too much editing.

 4. Releasing the Lava

 Okay, that was a handful.
-Now we are done with the mountains, we have setup the look and the colors that we need to aim for, now we create the lava that flows through the valley.
+Now that we are done with the mountains, and we have set up the look and the colors that we need to aim for, we can create the lava that flows through the valley.

 Remember that we placed a blocking lava layer below?
 Well if you did you basically know what image you need.
 You need a wider image that has a good perspective embedded into it.

 Use the Magic Wand to quickly mask out the sky.
-Cut the sky out or Shift + Command/Ctrl + I to invert your mask and copy the Lava
+Cut the sky out or Shift-Command/Control-I to invert your mask and copy the Lava.

 Create a New folder on top of the Mountain folder/layers.
 Paste the lava inside this folder.
-Transform (Command/Ctrl + T) your lava layer and taking cues from the lines on the lava, try to match the perspective to your perspective lines.
+Transform (Command/Control-T) your lava layer and, taking cues from the lines on the lava, try to match the perspective to your perspective lines.

-Quickly Color correct your lava using Curves (Command/Ctrl + M) or Levels (Command/Ctrl + L)
+Quickly color correct your lava using Curves (Command/Control-M) or Levels (Command/Control-L).

-We need to add some depth to the Lava layer, to create the illusion of scale.
-Like what we did on the castle a few steps back.
-We will duplicate the lava a couple of times and color correct them.
-The color corrected images will then be stacked over the original and Masked using a Gradient
+We need to add some depth to the Lava layer, to create the illusion of scale, as we did on the castle a few steps back.
+We will duplicate the lava a couple of times and color correct the images.
+The color corrected images will then be stacked over the original and Masked using a Gradient.

-Take a glowing Lava image, the ones that have a higher contrast.
+Take a glowing Lava image, chosen from the ones that have a higher contrast.
 Cut and Paste a portion of that image on top of the previous layer.
 Change the Blending Mode to Screen.

-What we needed here is the brightness and color information of the Lava only since we already have the base texture pegged down.
+What we need here is the brightness and color information of the Lava only, since we already have the base texture pegged down.

 In some areas, you need to add detail, showing that the glowing lava is flowing out.